-Students in this accelerated, dual degree program apply to the Masters of Public Health Program (http://catalog.drexel.edu/graduate/ schoolofpublichealth/publichealth/) during the fall quarter of their junior year.
+Students in this accelerated, dual degree program apply to the Masters of Public Health Program during the fall quarter of their junior year.
 They then follow the same application procedures as other applicants.
 (Any student who does not meet the entrance requirements of the graduate program will be able to complete the fourth year of the Health Services Administration program and receive a BS degree.)